Wellet-fun/wellet-reservations-api-docs/README.md

 ```

 ## Get list of transactions for a venue
-Returns all transactions for a particular venue filtered by creation date or by `afterTransactionId`.
+Returns all transactions for a particular venue filtered by creation date or by `afterTransactionId`, ordered by date of creation or update.

 #### Input Parameters
 | Parameter | Location     | Type    | Description                                                  |